tyonly/remove_eclipse_older_plugins/README.md

 - Supports standard version numbers: `1.2.3`, `2.0.1`
 - Supports Eclipse format: `1.2.3.v20200101-1000`
 - Smart parsing: auto-extract main version for comparison

-## 📁 Legacy Version (removeChongfuPlugin.py)

-> ⚠️ **Deprecated** - Requires MySQL database, complex configuration, recommend using new version

-If you need to use the legacy version:
-1. Import `plugins.sql` to database
-2. Modify database connection parameters
-3. Copy to plugin directory and run

 ## 🛠️ Development Environment